By Jocelyn Aspa and Bryan Mc Govern

 In February, this particular Canadian marijuana stocks company began trading publicly on the TSXV under the symbol QCC.
 In May 2017, it was announced Quadron would be renaming to Quadron Cannatech as a reflection of the company’s “evolving focus” on the cannabis space.

-Radient Technologies (CVE:RTI)
+Radient Technologies (TSXV:RTI)

 Radient is an extraction technology company that has dabbled in the cannabis sector thanks to a partnership with licensed producer Aurora Cannabis.
 The partnership was unveiled this year and since then the two companies have provided an update on the status of their collaboration.